groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/text-annotations/add-search-text-annotations-pdf-groupdocs-java/_index.md

 try (final Annotator annotator = new Annotator("YOUR_DOCUMENT_DIRECTORY/input.pdf")) {
 ```

-**What's happening here**: We're using a try‑with‑resources statement (that `try` block) which automatically handles resource cleanup.
-This is crucial for preventing memory leaks, especially when processing multiple documents.
+**Why this matters:** Using a try‑with‑resources block guarantees that the native resources held by `Annotator` are released automatically, preventing memory leaks when you process many documents in a batch.

-#### Step 2: Create Your Text Fragment
+#### Step 2: create your text fragment

+`SearchTextFragment` represents a searchable text annotation that can be positioned and styled within a PDF.

 The `SearchTextFragment` object defines what text you want to highlight and how it should appear: